0xKitsune/bid_ask_service/docs/walkthrough.md

 Lets take a closer look at what is happening in this function.

-First, the function formats the pair in accordance with the Binance API, then calling `spawn_order_book_stream`.
 The `spawn_order_book_stream` function subscribes to a WebSocket stream of order book updates for the given pair.
-The WebSocket stream uses the `exchange_stream_buffer` variable to define how many messages to buffer the stream by, which helps manage potential backpressure or sudden bursts of updates.
+The WebSocket stream uses the `exchange_stream_buffer` variable to define how many messages to buffer the stream by, which helps manage potential back pressure or sudden bursts of updates.
 When a disconnection happens, this function handles reconnecting to the stream, ensuring no data is missed during the downtime by retrieving a snapshot of the orderbook before handling further stream updates.
 This is crucial because while the stream is attempting to reconnect, the state of the order book could have changed significantly.
-Therefore, retrieving a fresh snapshot ensures the state of the order book in the service aligns with the true state of the order book on the exchange.

 The `spawn_order_book_service` function returns a vector of the spawned tasks, allowing them to be managed, monitored, or awaited elsewhere in the application.
 All of the exchanges throughout the application implement the same approach, using a websocket stream and order book snapshots to retrieve real-time order book data, clean the data into a consistent format and send the price level updates to the aggregated order book.

 ## Order Book
+The `order_book` module is divided into two main components, price levels and order book structures.
+The `price_level` sub-module defines the `Bid` and `Ask` structs, lays out the rules for their ordering and contains trait definitions for order types.

+The other major component to the `order_book` module are the 'order book structures'.

 ## Server